-Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses and reports on the efficiency and effectiveness of police forces and policing, from neighbourhood teams to serious crime and the fight against terrorism.
+Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses and reports on the efficiency and effectiveness of police forces, policing and fire and rescue services.
+This covers everything from neighbourhood teams to serious crime and the fight against terrorism.

 - HM Inspectors of Constabulary are appointed by the Crown – they are not employees of the police service or government.